 Last year, Congress passed legislation that will give commercial airports the option to switch to firefighting foams that do not include the highly toxic fluorinated chemicals.
 The measure would apply to 533 airports and aircraft companies in the U.S. and allow the airports to stop using foam containing those chemicals within two years of the law's passage.

 A lot of commercial airports already switched to PFAS-free spurred on by the growing awareness of the potential threats fluorinated firefighting foam represents.
 However, this hardly eliminated the danger.
-In an extensive study conducted by a Washington-based activist organization, water wells around dozens of commercial airports tested a concentration of PFOS in excess of the minimum EPA safety guideline of 70 parts per trillion, with some reaching values as high as 13,700 ppt.
+In an extensive study conducted by a Washington-based activist organization, public and private wells around dozens of commercial airports tested a concentration of PFOS in excess of the minimum EPA safety guideline of 70 parts per trillion, with some reaching values as high as 13,700 ppt.
 The same sample, taken near Westchester County Airport, New York, contained a concentration of over 56,000 ppt for all PFAS chemicals.

 Gaining a basic understanding of potential human health and economic impact from PFAS in the environment is the first great step in addressing these chemicals.
 Other important steps airports can take to address PFAS: